-One: The fourth khalīfah after 'Uthmān www was 'Alī www.
-He was supported by the Islamic rules and he was on the correct side in the conflict.1 If the crisis were to repeat itself today, I would proudly be on the side of 'Alī www.
+One: The fourth khalīfah after 'Uthmān was 'Alī was.
+He was supported by the Islamic rules and he was on the correct side in the conflict.1 If the crisis were to repeat itself today, I would proudly be on the side of 'Alī was.